widkit/greetings/README.md

 </div>

-A simple Python script that fetches the daily Bing wallpaper and converts it to colorful ASCII art using [ascii-image-converter](https://github.com/widkit/ascii-image-converter).
+A simple Python script that fetches a picture from Bing or Picsum daily, and converts it to colorful ASCII art using [ascii-image-converter](https://github.com/widkit/ascii-image-converter).

 ## Quick Links